 As for other spas in Santa Rosa, your two best options are The Best Day Spa (3082 Marlow Road, Ste B4–B6) and Soulstice Spa (2462 W. 3rd Street).

-For your last dinner in Santa Rosa, I recommend the following places:
+For your last dinner in Sonoma Wine Country, I recommend the following places in Santa Rosa:

 - The County Bench (see Friday night above) for upscale Californian fare

 - Pullman Kitchen (205 5th St) for Californian & Mediterranean dishes

 - Best of Burma (528 7th St) If you’ve never tried Burmese food, you must eat here!